gsl12/Tiny-M/usermods/shoulder_screw_mod/README.md

   * 4x M5x20 Shoulder Screws, Misumi [SMSB5-20](https://us.misumi-ec.com/vona2/detail/110300249140/?ProductCode=SMSB5-20)
   * 4x M3-M5 308 Type Thread Adapters, AliExpress [M3-M5 308](https://www.aliexpress.com/item/32817733610.html)

 Print the replacement parts, except the M4 versions in the STL directory here.
+Install the thread adapters on the 4 M5x30 shoulder screws and secure with Loc-Tite.
+These may then be threaded into the tapped M5 hole on the end of the 2020 vertical corner extrusions.

 #### MCMASTER M4 THREADED SHOULDER
   * 4x M5x30 Shoulder Screws, 9mm threads for corners, McMaster [92981A055](https://www.mcmaster.com/92981A055/)